Backstreet Rookie: Main story

-At the most inconvenient time, Saet-Byul and Eun-Byul became homeless due to a real estate scam.
-It is also around this time that Eun-Byul has the chance to become a pop star.
-Desperate to realize her dreams, she takes all of Saet-Byul's money to pay for a fake parent to weasel her way into the talent agency, leaving Saet-Byul penniless.
-She bumps into Dae-Hyun's mom, who invites Saet-Byul to stay with them.
-When Saet-Byul realizes there was something happening between Yeon-Joo and Seung-Joon, she warns Yeon-Joo she'll compete for Dae-Hyun if she doesn't realize his value.
-Yeon-Joo wants to repair things with Dae-Hyun, but it goes south after she learns Saet-Byul is staying in Dae-Hyun's home.
-With Yeon-Joo's mom shaming Dae-Hyun's family for their poverty and lack of trust in their relationship, Yeon-Joo breaks up with Dae-Hyun.
+At the most inconvenient time, Saet-byul and Eun-byul became homeless due to a real estate scam.
+It is also around this time that Eun-byul has the chance to become a pop star.
+Desperate to realize her dreams, she takes all of Saet-byul's money to pay for a fake parent to weasel her way into the talent agency, leaving Saet-byul penniless.
+She bumps into Dae-hyun's mom, who invites Saet-byul to stay with them.
+When Saet-byul realizes something was happening between Yeon-joo and Seung-joon, she warns Yeon-joo she'll compete for Dae-hyun if she doesn't realize his value.
+Yeon-joo wants to repair things with Dae-hyun, but it goes south after she learns Saet-byul is staying in Dae-hyun's home.
+With Yeon-joo's mom shaming Dae-hyun's family for their poverty and lack of trust in their relationship, Yeon-joo breaks up with Dae-hyun.

-Saet-Byul feels she has inconvenienced the Choi family enough and moves out, but she has trouble finding a stable job and a place to stay.
-Her friends can only give her temporary shelter due to detractors seeing her as a problem; Dae-Hyun's mom convinces her to stay with them for the time being.
-Dae-Hyun rehires Saet-Byul and promotes her to store manager.
-With Yeon-Joo no longer in the picture, Saet-Byul enjoys the opportunity to get closer with Dae-Hyun.
-As they both work to make the store profitable again, Dae-Hyun starts to have feelings for Saet-Byul.
-Seeing how she never completed her high school education, Dae-Hyun helps Saet-Byul in her GED studies.
-Just as things are warming up between the two, Yeon-Joo comes back into their lives.
+Saet-byul feels she has inconvenienced the Choi family enough and moves out, but she has trouble finding a stable job and a place to stay.
+Her friends can only give her temporary shelter due to detractors seeing her as a problem; Dae-hyun's mom convinces her to stay with them for the time being.
+Dae-hyun rehires Saet-byul and promotes her to store manager.
+With Yeon-joo no longer in the picture, Saet-byul enjoys the opportunity to get closer to Dae-hyun.
+As they both work to make the store profitable again, Dae-hyun starts to have feelings for Saet-byul.
+Seeing how she never completed her high school education, Dae-hyun helps Saet-byul in her GED studies.
+Just as things are warming up between the two, Yeon-joo comes back into their lives.

-Yeon-Joo discovers the reason why Dae-Hyun left GS Corporate was because Seung-Joon encouraged him to take the fall.
-She feels guilty and wants to make things up for Dae-Hyun, but he makes it clear he's already moved on and doesn't want to be involved with her.
-Determined to elevate Dae-Hyun's position, she makes arrangements for Dae-Hyun to meet Chairman Jo.
-The plan works and the chairman wants to make Dae-Hyun a corporate advisor.
-Yeon-Joo informs Dae-Hyun about the good news, but he doesn't want to get involved with such matters ever again.
+Yeon-joo discovers the reason Dae-hyun left GS Corporate was because Seung-joon encouraged him to take the fall.
+She feels guilty and wants to make things up for Dae-hyun, but he makes it clear he's already moved on and doesn't want to be involved with her.
+Determined to elevate Dae-hyun's position, she makes arrangements for Dae-hyun to meet Chairman Jo.
+The plan works, and the chairman wants to make Dae-hyun a corporate advisor.
+Yeon-joo informs Dae-hyun about the good news, but he doesn't want to get involved with such matters ever again.